cjyuan/Module-Data-Flows/debugging/book-library/feedback.md

 # Feedback to Improve the Code

 ### `index.html`

+#### Check for syntax error in HTML and CSS
 Have you validated the code in `index.html` using https://validator.w3.org/?
 (The original HTML have some errors)

+#### Loading script as ES module
+Suggestion: Consider loading `script.js` as an ES module to isolate its scope from the global context as:

+`<script src="script.js" type="module"></script>`

+This ensures that variables, functions, and imports in script.js don't leak into the global namespace, helps prevent naming conflicts, and enables the use of modern JavaScript features like import and export.

+Note: With `type="module"`, `defer` is automatically enforced.

 ---
 ### `script.js`